Jacob's Trouble: Biography

 Mark Blackburn released two solo albums, Flowerchild (1996) and The Continuing Adventures of....
 (1997).
 Blackburn is pastor of a church, Silver Comet Baptist Church, in his hometown of Dallas, Georgia.

 In 2014, the original three members, Davison, Blackburn, and Atwell, played two reunion concerts in Dallas, Georgia for the 25th anniversary of Door into Summer.
 They were joined by Nathan Blackburn and Erik Davison, sons of Mark and Jerry respectively, as well as Darryl Johnson, all of whom provided additional instrumentation.
 They performed the album in its entirety for the first time along with some selections from Knock Breathe Shine, and two covers.
 A bootleg of the show received a limited digital and CD release.

-On March 21, 2021, the band launched a new live project, The Cavern Sessions, which was released one track at a time on their YouTube channel with plans for a possible digital release upon the projects completion.